Skip to main content

 "There's no reason why an individual candidate can't have a corporate backer or several of them," he said.
 "That's called a campaign – who can raise the most money."

-McIver said the regulations aren't designed to take "big money" out of local politics, claiming it's already happening.
+The regulations aren't designed to take "big money" out of local politics, McIver said, just to make them more transparent.

 The Municipal Affairs Statutes Amendment Act comes into force at the end of the month.

-McIver said the province will decide after next year's election if the political-party pilot will be expanded or terminated – though he could not say what metrics its success would be measured by.
+McIver said the province will decide after next year's election if the political-party pilot will be expanded or terminated – though he has consistently refused to define how its success would be measured.

 "Between elections, we will look at what actually happened, as opposed to what you and I might expect happened, and we will use the examples of what actually happened to inform future decisions," he said.